Points de contrôle

 In Cloud Shell, set the default zone:

-gcloud config set compute/zone {{{project_0.default_zone | Zone}}} Learn more about choosing zones and regions in Compute Engine's documentation Regions and Zones Guide.
+gcloud config set compute/zone {{{project_0.default_zone | Zone}}} Learn more about choosing zones and regions in Compute Engine's Regions and zones documentation.

 Task 2.
 Create multiple web server instances

-For this load balancing scenario, create three Compute Engine VM instances and install Apache on them, then add a firewall rule that allows HTTP traffic to reach the instances.
+For this load balancing scenario, you create three Compute Engine VM instances and install Apache on them, then add a firewall rule that allows HTTP traffic to reach the instances.

-The code provided sets the zone to
+The code provided sets the zone to tags

 -

-gcloud compute instances create www1 \ --zone={{{project_0.default_zone | Zone}}} \ --tags=network-lb-tag \ --machine-type=e2-small \ --image-family=debian-11 \ --image-project=debian-cloud \ --metadata=startup-script='#!/bin/bash apt-get update apt-get install apache2 -y service apache2 restart echo " Web Server: www1
+, in your default zone using the following code:gcloud compute instances create www1 \ --zone={{{project_0.default_zone | Zone}}} \ --tags=network-lb-tag \ --machine-type=e2-small \ --image-family=debian-11 \ --image-project=debian-cloud \ --metadata=startup-script='#!/bin/bash apt-get update apt-get install apache2 -y service apache2 restart echo " Web Server: www1

 " | tee /var/www/html/index.html' -

-gcloud compute instances create www2 \ --zone={{{project_0.default_zone | Zone}}} \ --tags=network-lb-tag \ --machine-type=e2-small \ --image-family=debian-11 \ --image-project=debian-cloud \ --metadata=startup-script='#!/bin/bash apt-get update apt-get install apache2 -y service apache2 restart echo " Web Server: www2
+, in your default zone using the following code:gcloud compute instances create www2 \ --zone={{{project_0.default_zone | Zone}}} \ --tags=network-lb-tag \ --machine-type=e2-small \ --image-family=debian-11 \ --image-project=debian-cloud \ --metadata=startup-script='#!/bin/bash apt-get update apt-get install apache2 -y service apache2 restart echo " Web Server: www2

 " | tee /var/www/html/index.html' -

-gcloud compute instances create www3 \ --zone={{{project_0.default_zone | Zone}}} \ --tags=network-lb-tag \ --machine-type=e2-small \ --image-family=debian-11 \ --image-project=debian-cloud \ --metadata=startup-script='#!/bin/bash apt-get update apt-get install apache2 -y service apache2 restart echo " Web Server: www3
+, in your default zone.gcloud compute instances create www3 \ --zone={{{project_0.default_zone | Zone}}} \ --tags=network-lb-tag \ --machine-type=e2-small \ --image-family=debian-11 \ --image-project=debian-cloud \ --metadata=startup-script='#!/bin/bash apt-get update apt-get install apache2 -y service apache2 restart echo " Web Server: www3

 " | tee /var/www/html/index.html' -